 Diverse and Multicultural Content

 We have been very lucky because of the support of our followers and grew over the next five years to having around 22,200 followers.
 A very important aspect to work of this page has always been to highlight LGBTQIA+, BIPOC, and other MINORITY voices.
 In fact we purposely keep 1/3 of the content to share the stories of those communities.
 I myself am Jewish and have always felt it was important to use my white privilege to share the stories of unseen communities.
 As I always scour the internet for these historical and other images, I found out how little there actually is in the context of other communities.
 And sadly in the Vintage world, I feel there aren't many pages that really mix it up.
 When I understood this I started scanning my found photos, and found family photos and posting them on this website.
-A big part of that was to seek out collections of photos of diverse communities.
+A big part of that was to seek out collections of photos of diverse communities and to make these images public.

 My Photography and The Page's focus on Photography

-I am also a documentary photographer (www.richwexlerphotographer.com) and try my best to share about unseen communities.
+I am also a documentary photographer (www.richwexlerphotographer.com) and try my best to share about the lives of unseen communities.
 I also shoot on film, Polaroid, and even 3D film.
 I specialize in documentary and street photography and focus mainly on what I call fine art documentary portraiture.
 I also have done a ton of pro-bono community based photography as a way to once again use my privilege to help share the lives and stories of unseen communities.
 I mention this since it really changed the way I ran the VAA page to start really sharing the stories behind the things we post.
 Through the last few years I have really focused on sharing short histories of diverse communities through the page, as well as getting campier, and a bit more subversive.
 But at the core we want to tell the stories of the unknown, the odd, the unseen, and tell the stories of all the people and things that are considered the others.

 Doctor Thunder, Events, Classes,The Podcast, Where we are at Now